-Pasta Primavera is the perfect meal to welcome the spring with!
+This Pasta Primavera recipe is the perfect spring dinner idea!
 Enjoy a colorful plate of penne pasta with all of your favorite garden vegetables.
 My kiddos call this Rainbow Veggie Pasta and it’s a very accurate description!

 Penne pasta is tossed in a simple olive oil and herb dressing, and carrots, tomatoes, and even squash, are added into the mix as well.
 Top it with some parmesan cheese, and it’s ready for the table!
 We like to serve it with a little garlic bread on the side, but it really doesn’t need much else!